The Prostate Cancer Group at MOMA

-Currently, the perhaps largest challenge in the management of PC is to distinguish between cancers that will progress rapidly and become life-threatening, and cancers that will remain latent and not significantly affect the health of the patient.
+Thus, a major challenge in the management of early stage PC is to distinguish between cases that will progress rapidly and become life-threatening, and cases that will remain latent without affecting the health of the patient.

-Since 2002, the prostate cancer research group at CMCC has collaborated closely with the Department of Urology at Aarhus University Hospital, Skejby, to collect biological samples from patients with PC.
+Since 2002, the prostate cancer research group has collaborated closely with the Department of Urology at Aarhus University Hospital, to collect biological samples from patients with PC.

-Currently, our biobank holds samples from about more than 1200 PC patients with clinical follow-up information.
-We also have PC tissue microarrays with specimens from 300 prostatectomized PC patients (end-point: PSA recurrence) as well as from 200 conservatively treated PC patients (end-point: cancer-specific death).
+Currently, our biobank holds samples from more than 5000 PC patients and controls with full clinical follow-up information.
+We also have PC tissue microarrays with specimens from >1000 PC patients, constructed in collaboration with the Department of Histopathology at Aarhus University Hospital.

 Aim of Research